-The Code and this website use the following nomenclature.
-Once the International Society of Perfumers publishes the new definition of its “perfumer-creator®” title (an ISPC trademark), this nomenclature may have to be revisited to incorporate some new considerations.
+The Code and this website use the following vocabulary / nomenclature.
+Once the International Society of Perfumers publishes the new definition of its “perfumer-creator®” title (an ISPC trademark), this vocabulary may have to be revisited to incorporate some new considerations.

 PERFUME / FRAGRANCE / SCENT / SCENT COMPOSITION

 These terms are synonyms and considered interchangeable for the purpose of this website and The Code.

 The actual person who determines and writes, or dictates, the precise formula of a fragrance.
 In other words, the artist who generally creates, or might adapt but certainly puts “down on paper” the artistic form for reproducibility and perennity.
 The perfumer is often the creator of the original olfactory form but not necessarily.
 All original olfactory forms do not have to be created by perfumers.